Nikhil1422003/AWS-Infrastructure/README.md

-# AWS-Infrastructure-Pyhton application deployment in AWS
+# AWS-Infrastructure-PYTHON application deployment in AWS

 **Deploying web Application using PYTHON**